Gavin1937/ShareTitle/README.md

 ### parseScript.json

-This file tells application how to parse plain text data inputted by user.
+This file tells application how to parse plain text data input by user.

 ```json
 [